tim-one/tinyrand/README.md

 t.shuffle(cands)
 ```

 Speed isn't important here.
-Simplicity, portability, and reproducibilty are.
+Code simplicity, portability, and reproducibilty are.
 Quality of results isn't especially important either.
 If all permutations of
 lists of length <= 10 are about equally likely, "good enough".